 1. Business Organisation, Structure and Supply Chain

-Our supply chain involves suppliers providing goods and services in relation to the products and services we offer as well as those in relation to our office needs and more generally those of running a business.
+Our supply chain involves suppliers providing goods and services in relation to the products and services we offer, to our office needs and to running a business.

-We are committed to the highest standards of ethical and legal business conduct and we expect our suppliers to share the same commitment.
-As part of the Engie group, we adopt Engie’s commitments on ethics, social and environmental policy as our Ethics policy and this includes, amongst others, a commitment towards the prohibition of child labour and any other forms of forced or compulsory labour.
+We are committed to the highest standards of ethical and legal business conduct, and we expect our suppliers to share the same commitment.
+As part of ENGIE, ENGIE’s commitments on ethics, social and environmental matters are part of our Code of Conduct in Supplier Relations including, amongst others, a commitment towards the prohibition of child labour and any other forms of forced or compulsory labour.